electrickery/ROM-emulator/README.md

 The KiCAD-files contain the projects for the shield, adapter and socket-PCBs.
 The first two have fixes from testing the previous produced boards.

 For downloading hex-Intel files the romEmuFeed.py is provided.
-It supports an offset address option for data that doesn't start at 0000h.
-The actual address in the CPU memory map is determined by the PCB circuit, inot the emulator.
+It supports three arguments; the hex file, the serial port (optional, '/dev/ttyACM0' is default) and an optional offset address (in hex) for data that doesn't start at 0000h.
+The actual address in the CPU memory map is determined by the PCB circuit, not the emulator.
 So data usually needs to be starting at 0000h (of the emulator RAM).

     Usage: python3 romEmuFeed.py <hexFile> [<ttyPort>] [<hexOffset>]

+The script could very well work for Windows and MacOS, but is untested.

 There is a Hackaday page at: https://hackaday.io/project/175610-rom-emulator

 F.J.
-Kraan, 2023-02-09
+Kraan, 2024-06-02